-During our Letter of the Week Curriculum, the girls always looked forward to the messy play activity I had planned.
+My kids LOVE messy play!
+During our Letter of the Week Curriculum, it was the thing my girls always looked forward to the most!
 While studying the letter G, we made green “goop” and it set the bar for all future sensory play.
 And this method makes the best oobleck recipe.

 This simple science lesson will provide hours of fun for your kids.
 The recipe includes common household items, and is so simple it comes together in minutes.
 But the biggest thing you need to make oobleck is to not mind a mess.